 Save battery even if not much

 Perhaps the most important reason is the difference in battery consumption of the iPhone.
-Wherever you go, the iPhone will tend to consume a little more power when Wi-Fi is on, even if it is not connected to a network.
+Wherever you go, the iPhone will tend to consume a little more power when Wi-Fi is on even if there is no network connection.
 This is mainly because the iPhone is constantly searching for a network to connect to, so it is a background process that is not always necessary.
-In situations where we need to save battery on the iPhone when we are away from a plug, it is a good idea to consider.
+In situations where we need to save battery on the iPhone when we are far away from a plug, it is a good idea to consider.

 Improve device performance

-Similar to the above, background processes not only cause more battery consumption but also reduce performance because the iPhone will have to allocate power across the device, so to a certain extent, avoid it.
-As a general rule, mobile data connections tend to be slower and even unstable, especially if you are moving through an area with poor coverage.
+As above, background processes not only consume more battery but also reduce performance as the iPhone has to allocate power across the device, so avoid it to a certain extent.
+As a general rule, mobile data connections tend to be slower and even unstable, especially if you are moving through areas with poor coverage.

-But the data connection is sometimes faster than any open Wi-Fi network we can find in coffee shops, shopping malls, airports, and other places.
-And that's not even taking into account the security issue.
+But the data connection is sometimes faster than any open Wi-Fi network we can find in coffee shops, shopping malls, airports and other places.
+And that's not taking into account the security issue.

 iPhone performance can also be improved by turning off Wi-Fi connection